‘Cars’ Rip-Off Review: ‘A Car’s Life 2’ (2011)

 What really drives home the intolerable nature of this film is its runtime.
 The first A Car’s Life clocked in at a mere 45 minutes, barely qualifying it as a film.
 In fact, its brevity was probably its only redeeming quality.
 The same absolutely cannot be said for A Car’s Life 2, which runs a mind-melting hour and 21 minutes.
 For a film with no plot, a runtime that long is a crime against humanity.

 The only thing that makes up for this is the animation, which is a marked improvement over the first film’s PS1 graphics.
-It’s not much, but when the movie is this bad, you have to take what you can get.
+It’s not much, but when the movie is this bad, one must take what one can get.

 We Love the 2021 Chevrolet Blazer: And you should to